urbanhobbit/PolarizationSimulation-POSOP/user_manual.markdown

 ### Dashboard Layout
 - **Sidebar**: Contains simulation controls, results management, documentation, and advanced settings.
-- **Main Interface**: Displays simulation results in three tabs (Scatter Animation, Polarisation Metrics, Voting Results) and a section for downloading individual result tables.
+- **Main Interface**: Displays simulation results in four tabs (Scatter Animation, Polarisation Metrics, Voting Results, and Social Choice Results) and a section for downloading individual result tables.
-- **Screenshot Placeholder**: [Insert a screenshot of the dashboard’s home screen showing the sidebar and main interface.]
+- **Screenshot Placeholder**: [Insert a screenshot of the dashboard's home screen showing the sidebar and the four-tab interface.]

 ## Simulation Settings

-The sidebar’s "Simulation Settings" section allows you to configure the simulation parameters.
+The sidebar's "Simulation Settings" section allows you to configure the simulation parameters.

-- **Select Scenario for Delta Matrix**:
-  - Choose a predefined scenario (e.g., "Scenario 1 - Ideal World") from the dropdown to set the interaction matrix (`delta_matrix`).
-  - Scenarios define how agents with different preference profiles interact.
 - **Party Positions**:
-  - Select "Preset Scenario" to use party positions from the chosen scenario.
+  - Select "Preset Scenario" to use a predefined scenario and its party positions.
-  - Select "Manual Entry" to define 2–5 parties with custom X and Y coordinates using sliders.
+  - Select "Manual Entry" to define 2-5 parties with custom X and Y coordinates.
+- **Delta Matrix**:
+  - If using a preset scenario, the delta matrix is loaded from the scenario.
+  - If using manual entry, a default identity matrix is used.
 - **Sliders**:
-  - **Animation Speed (ms)**: Adjust the speed of the animation (100–2000 ms, default: 500 ms).
+  - **Animation Speed (ms)**: Adjust the speed of the animation (100-2000 ms, default: 500 ms).
-  - **Number of Agents**: Set the number of agents (50–2000, default: 200).
+  - **Number of Agents**: Set the number of agents (50-2000, default: 200).
-  - **Number of Iterations**: Set the total iterations (50–1000, default: 300).
+  - **Number of Iterations**: Set the total iterations (50-1000, default: 300).
-  - **Number of Frames**: Set the number of animation frames (10–100, default: 30).
+  - **Number of Frames**: Set the number of animation frames (10-100, default: 30).
 - **View Selected Configuration**:
   - Expand this section to see the party positions and delta matrix as tables.
   - **Screenshot Placeholder**: [Insert a screenshot of the expanded "View Selected Configuration" section showing the party positions and delta matrix tables.]